PanosEconomou/notes/Categories/Categories.md

 \begin{equation}\tag*{$\Box$}\end{equation}
 $$

-**<u>ofExample:</u>** *(Metacategory of Sets)* The simplest example of such a structure is the **metacategory of sets** where the objects are all sets, and tehe arrows are all functions with the usual identity functions for the identity operation and usual composition rules.
+**<u>Example:</u>** *(Metacategory of Sets)* The simplest example of such a structure is the **metacategory of sets** where the objects are all sets, and the arrows are all functions with the usual identity functions for the identity operation and usual composition rules.

 To be more specific, a function $f$ consists of a set $X = \text{dom\,}f$, a set $Y=\text{cod\,}f$, and a rule $x \in X \mapsto fx \in Y$.
 The identity function for some set $X$ is $1_X : X \to X$ with the rule $x \mapsto x$, and composition of $f:X\to Y$ and $g:Y\to Z$ is defined by the corresponding rule $x \mapsto g(fx)$.